AeroTraj: Trajectory Planning for Fast, and Accurate 3D Reconstruction Using a Drone-based LiDAR: Evaluation

-\parab{Best choice of distance is 20~m.} \figref{fig:parallel_slam_vs_height_speed} plots the SLAM error as a function of the drone's distance from the building surface for the \textit{parallel} orientation of the LiDAR.
+\figref{fig:parallel_slam_vs_height_speed} plots the SLAM error as a function of the drone's distance from the building surface for the \textit{parallel} orientation of the LiDAR.
 Error increases slowly with height; beyond a 20~m distance from the building, the error is more than 1~m.
 Point densities decrease with height and affect SLAM's ability to track features/points across frames (\secref{s:slam-phase}).
-Rather than fly lower, \sysname operates at a 20~m distance (or a 40~m height, since in our experiments buildings are 20~m tall) to reduce flight duration.
+Flying close to the building surface reduces scan width and hence increases flight duration.
+Rather than fly lower, \sysname operates at a 20~m distance from the building to reduce flight duration.